ABOUT MIZEN TO MALIN (MIZMAL)

 Mizen to Malin (MizMal) with Wild Atlantic Cycling is an end to end cycle tour of Ireland.
 Think of it as the Irish equivalent of Britain’s Land’s End to John O’Groats, but with rugged coastline, Irish music, unique landscapes and lively pubs.
 Mizen to Malin to really is something special.

-We provide three options: a six day tour, a seven day tour and a 12 day tour.
-The six day tour is approximately 525 miles / 840 km, the seven day tour is approximately 575 miles / 920 km, and the 12 day tour is approximately 600 miles / 960 km.
+We provide two options: a seven day tour and a 12 day tour.
+The seven day tour is approximately 575 miles / 920 km, and the 12 day tour is approximately 600 miles / 960 km.

 We transport you to West Cork from Belfast (Premier Inn, Titanic Qtr at 9:30am), Dublin (Stenaline Ferry Terminal at 12:30pm), or Cork (Cork Airport at 3:30pm).
 We spend a night in the wonderful village of Schull.
 We begin cycling the short distance from Schull to Mizen Head the next morning.
 The route takes you along the Mizen Penninsula to Bantry Bay and through the Cork and Kerry mountains.
 Then the Killarney via the Black Valley and the spectacular Gap of Dunloe.
 Via Tralee and across the Shannon Estuary on the ferry.
 We visit the Cliffs of Moher and cycle through the unique limestone plateau of the Burren.
 On into County Galway, where we ride through the vast open bogs, loughs and mountains of the Connemara National Park with a visit to Clifden on the 12 day tour.
 Here we enjoy some stunning scenery including the Killary Harbour - one of three glacial fjords in Ireland.
 We spend a night in Galway City with its fun vibe and enticing old pubs and Irish traditional music.
 We continue to the pretty town of Donegal.
 Then we tackle the Inishowen Peninsula with its remote moorlands and vast sea loughs, and on to Malin Head for the finish - the most northerly point of Ireland.
 From Malin Head, we provide a convenient transfer back to Derry (Airport or Premier Inn), or Belfast (International Airport or Premier Inn).
-The six day arrival time in Belfast is normally 8:30pm to 9:30pm, whilst the seven day allows for a little more time with a normal arrival time of 7:30 to 8:30.
+The seven day arrival time in Belfast is normally 7:30pm to 8:30pm.
 Times are approximate and will depend on last day cycling speed and conditions.

 You will sleep and eat breakfast in local, good quality hotels or guest houses in shared or single rooms.
 There is a supplement for a single room and the number of singles is limited and subject to availability.
 Experienced crew will support the trip with help as required.
 All belongings will be taken ahead to your next stopover and there will be mechanical assistance if required.